pyamsoft/pstate-frequency/README.md

 pstate-frequency is only able to offer "suggestions" as to what
 frequency should be run, not make strict rules.

+Additional control may be achieved through the use of the
+x86_energy_perf_policy or equivalent binaries.
+Setting the
+x86_energy_perf_policy to the 'normal' mode can help pstate-frequency
+maintain stricter control of CPU frequencies, and this can sometimes
+help in keeping frequencies under control after system suspend and resume.

 ### Additional Notes

 If you are attempting to use the udev rule but pstate-frequency fails to